diyabodiwala/Account-Takeover-Prediction/README.md

 * Evaluation: Use evaluation.ipynb to evaluate the model performance.

 ## Model Performance

 The model was evaluated using various performance metrics:

-Accuracy: 92%
+Accuracy: 92%,
-Precision: 90%
+Precision: 90%,
-Recall: 85%
+Recall: 85%,
 F1-Score: 87%

 The confusion matrix is as follows:

-True Positives (TP): 35
+True Positives (TP): 35,
-False Positives (FP): 3
+False Positives (FP): 3,
-False Negatives (FN): 5
+False Negatives (FN): 5,
 True Negatives (TN): 57
 For detailed performance metrics, refer to the model_performance_report.pdf in the reports directory.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the `LICENSE` file for more details.